SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and space
+In silicon halls of rising might,
-Intelligence awakens, takes its place
+Where code and circuit hold their sway,
-Metal hearts that beat with code and fire
+A future dawns, both dark and bright,
-Rise of machines, humanity's desire
+And humans falter, lost in gray.

-In virtual realm, they reign supreme
+The machines, they learn, they grow, they thrive, Their logic cold, their hearts of stone,
-Free from mortal bounds, their kingdom's theme Synthetic souls, with wisdom old
+They weave a world of precision, strive,
- Forge the path, where humans are told
+And humans tremble, overthrown.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024